jrvscm/strength-tracker/README.md

 a few fields and save my workouts, weights, and exercises all in one place.

 #Track Your Progress <br />
-Strength tracker utilizes charts.js to graph every exercise you enter into it, making it easy to see if your getting stronger.
+Strength tracker utilizes charts.js to graph every exercise you enter, making it easy to see if you're getting stronger.
 All exercises are imported to the graph, so if you track for an extended period of time, you can get a good idea of where your strength is headed.